marvinrobot42/ens160-aq/README.md

 [ENS160]: https://www.sciosense.com/wp-content/uploads/documents/SC-001224-DS-9-ENS160-Datasheet.pdf

+A benefit of using the ENS160 is the combined air quality index is calculated within the device, no external proprietary calculation programme is required.

 ### Features

+- updated to use embedded-hal version 1.0.x
-- designed for embedded use (ESP32-C3 and -S3 and STM32F3DISCOVERY)
+- designed for embedded use (ESP32-C3, -C6 and -S3 and STM32F3DISCOVERY)
 - configurable interrupt pin
 - supports both 0x52 (default) and 0x53 (secondary) I2C device addresses
 - set temperature and humidity for ENS160 compensation calulation